Your Questions Answered: Post-Hospital Care for Foreigners in Thailand

 Do I need a private nurse after surgery in Thailand?

 Not always.
-Many people first need clarity on what level of support is appropriate before deciding.
+Many people first need to understand what level of support is actually appropriate before deciding.

 Can family members arrange recovery support from abroad?